FANS is a study of lung cancer in Asian women who have never smoked (Female Asian Never Smokers)

 Thank you for your interest in participating in our study.
 For women without cancer, we are currently seeking to enroll non-smoking Asian women who meet these criteria:

-- are 80 years or older and live in the San Francisco Bay Area
+- are between 80 - 90 years old and live in the San Francisco Bay Area

-- are 60 years or older and live in the Los Angeles, Orange, or San Diego county
+- are between 60 - 90 years old and live in the Los Angeles, Orange, or San Diego county

 Learn more about lung cancer in non-smokers